Simulator

 report evaluate / evaluate_social_network( start_time end_time Monte_Carlo_loops)

-idalone rhinopoleco.id
+idalone kentan.id

 This report contains social network analysis measures that support the report's Detain, Surveil, and Interdict lists.
-The Detain list identifies those traffickers who are associated with regions that carry the highest risks of the rhino becoming locally extinct by the year 2030.
+The Detain list identifies those traffickers who are associated with regions that carry the highest risks of the cheetah becoming locally extinct by the year 2030.

 Output